zephyrproject-rtos/zephyr/doc/connectivity/networking/api/lwm2m.rst

        or when session resumption is used.
      - No actions needed
    * - 6
-     - REG_UPDATE_FAILURE
+     - REG_TIMEOUT
-     - Registration update failed.
+     - Registration or registration update timeout.
-       Occurs if there is a timeout during registration update.
+       Occurs if there is a timeout during registration.
-       NOTE: If registration update fails without a timeout, a full registration is triggered automatically and no registration update failure event is generated.
+       NOTE: If registration fails without a timeout, a full registration is triggered automatically and no registration update failure event is generated.
      - No actions needed, client proceeds to re-registration automatically.